 Take a close look: are the two dark antennae stubby and short, much smaller than the eyes (hover fly) or are they long, slender, and turned down (bee or wasp)?
 Is there a short, foot-like dark proboscis stepping around on your skin?
 That’s the hover fly’s tongue lapping up salty sweat.
 Eee-eww, gross!
 Well, think of it as washing you.
 Your tasty salts are what attracted it to you in the first place.

-When Gabriel first made friends with a hover fly, he named it Fred.
-Every time a similar fly came around lapping at his skin, it was his friend Fred back for another visit.
-Miles away, or a year later, Fred!
+When Gabriel first made friends with a hover fly, he named it Jerry.
+Every time a similar fly came around lapping at his skin, it was his friend Jerry back for another visit.
+Miles away, or a year later, Jerry!
 I’ve been missing you!

 As for those long, down-turned yellowjacket antennae, look to see if this insect’s front legs are darker than the other four.
 If you’re lucky, you may see the fly flap its wings, raise its two front legs and wave them around.
 It’s making them look like wasp antennae—using behavior to strengthen anatomical mimicry.

 Hover flies are a large family of flies comprising some 6,000 species.
 A majority of the species have black-and-yellow-banded abdomens to mimic this or that well-armed member of the bee-and-wasp order.
 The bands may be white rather than yellow, and they range from simple (in half-inch-long Syrphus ribesii) to ornate enough to adorn a lyre (on quarter-inch Toxomerus geminatus).
 Many species have a thorax that shines like polished brass or gold; many have enormous maroon or red eyes.
 On males the two eyes are plastered to each other on the top of the head; on females, a narrow but distinct forehead separates them.
 Either way, these bug eyes cover most of the head.